altocodenl/acweb/docs/privacy-policy.md

 Altocode is a Dutch company and all data infrastructure are located in the EU.

-* If EU law enforcement authorities have the necessary warrant, criminal subpoena, or court order requiring we share data, we have to comply.
+* If EU law enforcement authorities have the necessary warrant or court order requiring we share data, we have to comply.
 Otherwise, we flat-out reject requests from local and federal law enforcement when they seek data.
 And unless we’re legally prevented from it, we’ll always inform you when such requests are made.
 In the event a government authority outside the EU approaches Altocode with a request, our default stance is to refuse unless the Dutch government compels us to comply through procedures outlined in a mutual legal assistance treaty or agreement.
 * If we get an informal request from any person, organization, or entity, we do not assist.
 If you are an account owner who wants to export data from their accounts, you can do so directly from inside our applications.

 Altocode is built to never be sold, so there should be no changes to our privacy policy stemming from a merger or acquisition.